 Note that after an accident it’s always good practice to document and photograph what you can.
 It’s also helpful to write down the contact information of any witnesses that can help corroborate your side of the story.

-How Can I Get Money After an Atlanta Truck Accident?
+How Can I Get Money After a Truck Accident?

 In a typical car accident, the process for collecting from a driver that was at fault is fairly straightforward.
 In most cases, you either go through the driver’s insurance company and negotiate a settlement or file a claim in court and pursue a damage award.